STRAIT CULTURE AND ART CENTRE

 Located in Mawei New Town, facing the Minjiang River, the Strait Culture and Arts Centre functions as a connective device.
 It connects cities and communities along and over the Taiwan Strait.
 It connects the Fuzhou New City Development and its waterways to the Minjiang River and the natural environment.
 And, finally, it connects people to culture.

 The design takes inspiration from the petals of a jasmine blossom, the city flower of Fuzhou.
 The flower is manifested in the formal language and colour of the architecture.
-The five jasmine petal venues— an opera house, concert hall, multi-functional theatre, art exhibition hall and cinema centre—are linked by a Cultural Concourse and a large roof terrace with public services and commercial and leisure facilities.
+The five jasmine petal venues— an opera house, concert hall, multi-functional theatre, art exhibition hall and cinema centre—are linked by a Cultural Concourse and a large roof terrace.
 The roof terrace is accessible via two ramps from the Jasmine Gardens as well as from the Central Jasmine Plaza, providing a seamless connection from the complex to the riverfront of the Minjiang River.
 On the underground level, a “shopping river” is located along the Liangcuo River to connect the landscape to the interiors, as well as providing a connection between the metro station and the Centre.

 Dividing the large complex into smaller units gives the Centre a more human scale and makes it easy for users to navigate both indoors and outdoors.
 Each building has a core area—a semi-public, curved gallery that follows the curvature of the main façade—that integrates the public interior space with the landscape of the Jasmine Gardens around the building and further with the Mahangzhou island natural reserve in front of the Centre.